Sibonacci989/Sibonacci989/README.md

 - ❄️ By the time you read this I'm probably 14 already!
 - 👨‍👩‍👧‍👧 I have a younger sister and live with her and my parents
 - 😺 I have a cat named Milo
-- 🌱 I’m currently learning how to make webpages with HTML/CSS/JS
+- 🌱 I’m currently learning Three.js and game dev!!
 - 💞️ I’m looking to collaborate on video games or business websites
 - 📫 How to reach me: email sarahbaig989@gmail.com
 - 📍 Based in Dallas, Texas